Inedo/inedo-docs/Content/proget/sca/policies.md

 Deprecated packages are displayed with a small "caution" icon in the ProGet web interface, and some clients (Visual Studio, `dotnet nuget,` `npm`) will also warn about deprecated packages in the project.

 The Deprecated Rule is applied to packages that are marked as "deprecated", and it defaults to *Warn*.

+#### Latest Patch Version Rule

+Packages may have a newer patch version available, which means they generally should be upgraded to fix bugs or performance problems.
+For example, if you're currently using 1.3.0 or 1.3.1, then 1.3.2 would be considered a new patch version.
+Some clients (Visual Studio, `npm`, etc.) will also advise to update to newer patch versions.

+To determine if a package is compliant with the Latest Patch Version Rule, ProGet will either inspect local packages in the feed or utilize the [OSS Metadata Cache](#oss-metadata-updating-caching) if the package originated from a public repository like nuget.org or npmjs.org.

+This rule is only evaluated in ProGet Enterprise and defaults to *Compliant*.

 ### Other & Custom Rules